Xi Jinping: Foreign policy

 In 2013, Xi announced the Belt and Road Initiative (BRI), a global infrastructure and economic development project.
 Encompassing much of Africa and Eurasia, the BRI became central to Chinese foreign policy and is the largest infrastructure investment by a great power since the Marshall Plan.
+In 2015, Xi announced the founding of the Asia Infrastructure Investment Bank, seen as a competitor to other multilateral banks such as the World Bank and the Asia Development Bank.
 Xi has unveiled the Global Development Initiative (GDI), the Global Security Initiative (GSI), the Global Civilisation Initiative (GCI), and the Global Governance Initiative (GGI) in 2021, 2022, 2023 and 2025 respectively, aiming to increase China's influence in the international order.
 Under Xi, China has, along with Russia, also focused on increasing relations with the Global South in order to blunt the effect of international sanctions.

 Africa

 During Xi's administration, China has maintained cordial relationships with each Africa government except Eswatini, which recognizes Taiwan but not the PRC.
-Under Xi, China has cut back lending to Africa after fears that African countries couldn't repay their debts to China.
+Under Xi, China has cut back lending to Africa after fears that African countries could not repay their debts to China.
 Xi has also promised that China would write off debts of some African countries.
 In 2025, China announced that it would remove nearly all import tariffs on African countries.